-It has about 70.000 students, 4.000 academic, administrative and technical staff, 1800 post-graduate and post-doctoral students and 120 buildings in different areas in Turin and in key places in Piedmont; the University of Turin can be considered as “city-within-a-city”, promoting culture and producing research, innovation, training and employment.
+Hosting about 70.000 students, 4.000 academic, administrative and technical staff, 1800 post-graduate and post-doctoral students and with 120 buildings in different areas in Turin and in key places in Piedmont, the University of Turin can be considered as “city-within-a-city”, promoting culture and producing research, innovation, training and employment.

-The University of Turin is today one of the largest Italian Universities, open to an international perspective in the fields of both research and training.
-It carries out scientific research and organizes courses in all disciplines, except Engineering and Architecture.
+The University of Turin is today one of the largest Italian Universities, open to international research and training.
+It carries out scientific research and organizes courses in all disciplines, except for Engineering and Architecture.

-The University is an integral part of the community, changing it for the better, reviving urban and suburban areas, promoting cultural interaction, social integration and development, encouraging dialogue and insight into current realities.
+The University is an integral part of the community, acting for reviving urban and suburban areas, promoting cultural interaction, social integration and development, encouraging dialogue and insight into current realities.

 The University of Turin virtually covers every field of knowledge; its Medical Diagnostic, Biosensoristics and Nanotechnologies research centers are amongst the best ones in Italy.